 The Tampa Club held its grand opening on April 12, 1982.
-At the time of its opening, the Tampa Club occupied the 22nd floor penthouse of the NCNB Tower, known today as the Franklin Exchange Building.
+At its opening, the Tampa Club occupied the 22nd-floor penthouse of the NCNB Tower, known today as the Franklin Exchange Building.

 Atlanta-based firm Ferry-Hayes was contracted to provide the original design for the new club’s 22,104 square feet of interiors, centered on the 18th century England theme.
-The total cost of the new club was $3.5 million and construction took a year.
-The Tampa Club took up residence in its new home in 1987 and members were captivated by the luxurious setting featuring views of the city, old Tampa Bay, Hillsborough River and historic University of Tampa, available only from Tampa’s then-tallest building.
-Meeting and dining rooms included the Main Dining Room, Grille, Rotunda, Grand Ballroom, Library, Directors’ Room, Crystal Room, MacInnes Room and Hollingsworth Room.
+The total cost of the new club was $3.5 million, and construction took a year.
+The Tampa Club took up residence in its new home in 1987.
+Members were captivated by the luxurious setting featuring views of the city, old Tampa Bay, Hillsborough River, and the historic University of Tampa, available only from Tampa’s then-tallest building.
+Meeting and dining rooms included the Main Dining Room, Grille, Rotunda, Grand Ballroom, Library, Directors’ Room, Crystal Room, MacInnes Room, and Hollingsworth Room.

 In 2006, the club’s executive offices were moved out of the club and across the hall.
 The Germany Boardroom was constructed in the space where the executive offices had been, and the Directors’ Room was turned into a business center.

 In 2014, the Library was deconstructed in favor of an open, airy lobby lounge.
-Now, members and guests entering the Tampa Club are treated to a breathtaking panoramic eastern view from the new Skyline Lounge.
-During the same renovation, the Directors’ Room was eliminated and a temperature-controlled Wine Room was constructed in its place.
+Members and guests entering the Tampa Club are now treated to a breathtaking panoramic eastern view from the new Skyline Lounge.
+During the same renovation, the Directors’ Room was eliminated, and a temperature-controlled Wine Room was constructed in its place.

 BNG Hospitality acquired The Tampa Club in October 2019.
-Their focus will be on reconcepting/repositioning the club to become more relevant to a modern day demographic.
-Plans for revitalization of the club will begin in 2020.
-The Tampa Club has joined the BNG collection to include four other business clubs located in Charleston, Memphis, Knoxville and San Antonio.
+Their focus is on reconcepting/repositioning the club to become more relevant to a modern-day demographic.
+As of February 2022, BNG is proud to announce the newly renovated club is open to all.
+The Tampa Club has also joined the BNG collection to include five other business clubs located in Charleston, Memphis, Greenville, San Antonio and Orange County.